boldare/testing-framework/docs-sources/source/includes/_installation.md

 Unzip: `unzip browsermob-proxy-2.1.4-bin.zip`

-## Other dependancies
-On project dir run `npm install`.
-All needed dependancies like Cucumber-js or Superagent would be installed.
-You can check full dependancies list in `package.json` file.

 ## Xvfb (optional)
 If you want to run tests on headless server you would also need Xvfb.
 `sudo apt-get install xvfb xfonts-100dpi xfonts-75dpi xfonts-scalable xfonts-cyrillic x11-apps imagemagick`

+## XSolve Web Testing Framework
+Assuming you have `xsolve_wtf` dependancy in your `package.json` file just run `npm install` - framework and all needed dependencies will be installed (cucumber etc.).